 Troy Chocolate Cake Ingredients

 As mentioned, this is a mayonnaise cake.
 Mayonnaise stands in for butter and oil, but it does not completely take the place of eggs, as there is one egg in the recipe.
-The other ingredients are pretty basic — flour, cocoa powder, baking soda, etc. You can vary the flavor of the cake by using different types of cocoa powder.
-I use natural rather than Dutch for both the cake and the frosting.
+The other ingredients are pantry staples.
+The recipe calls for all-purpose flour rather than cake flour, natural cocoa powder and granulated sugar.